A critique of Analytic Idealism

 🔗 The subconscious

-An attempt to account for the subconscious is made via the notion of unreportable experiences: on this account, the subconscious is really conscious, but we lack introspective (“metacognitive” or “meta-conscious”) access to those (its) experiences, and so we cannot “experience that we are experiencing them”, so to speak (my paraphrasing).
+An attempt to account for the subconscious is made via the notion of unreportable experiences: on this account, the subconscious is really conscious, but we lack introspective (“metacognitive” or “meta-conscious”) access to those (our) experiences, and so we cannot “re-represent” them, or, in other words (on my paraphrasing) “experience that we are experiencing them”, so to speak.

-The more intuitive model affirms the reality of the self, which “clothes” itself, so to speak, in its (also real) mind, by and through which it both undergoes experiences and expresses its will, along with all of its other faculties.
+More generally, this more intuitive model affirms the reality of the self, which “clothes” itself, so to speak, in its (also real) mind, by and through which it both undergoes mental states and experiences, and expresses its will, along with all of its other faculties.

 🔗 Recollection

 A more challenging faculty to explain on Analytic Idealism is recollection, given that there is no mind in which to store memories; there is only experience.
-It might seem to be explained via psychic-like means, as the current subset of experience “reaching out” towards and apprehending – directly – a past subset of experiences in its own causal history, but experiences are not the sort of phenomenon that can actively reach out and apprehend; rather, they can at best be the outcome of a mind that does so (and that then undergoes them).
+It might seem to be explained via psychic-like means, as the current subset of experience “reaching out” towards and apprehending – directly – a past subset of experiences in its own causal history, but experience is not the sort of phenomenon that can actively reach out and apprehend; rather, it can at best be the outcome of a mind that does so (and that then undergoes it).

-It might then be contended that the past experiences project themselves into the recollecting experiences, but this does not work for a similar reason: experiences as such do not have that capacity; they are, as discussed above, causally passive rather than causally active.
-Too, this seems to violate the intuitive reality of the passing of time, by which long past events cannot directly affect the present.
+It might then be contended that the past experiences project themselves into the recollecting experiences, but this does not work for a similar reason: experiences as such do not have that capacity; they are, as discussed above, causally active only in virtue (by proxy) of a mind that undergoes them, a mind that is missing on Analytic Idealism.
+Too, this violates the intuitive reality of the passing of time, by which long past events cannot directly affect the present.

 🔗 Memory